btimby/vite-plugin-svg-template/README.md

 - You can edit the .svg file with a graphical editor, like Inkscape.
 - You can use placeholders and other template language elements like `{{ replaceMe }}`.

 This plugin handles any embedded styles within the .svg file by scoping them to the `<svg>` tag.
-You can apply additional styles in the component's style section.
-Note the ordering of the plugins, the SVG plugin should run BEFORE the vue plugin.
+You can apply additional styles in the component's style section, vue's scoping works.
+Note the ordering of the plugins, the SVG plugin should run AFTER the vue plugin.

 ## Example